nickynw/mcqbot/README.md

 #### Description

 MCQBOT is a simple practical project that I developed to demonstrate my proficiency in software engineering, with attention to modular design, version control, OOP, automated testing, continuous development and code quality.
 I also aim to showcase my skills in problem-solving, algorithm design, data engineering and solution architecture.
-This project itself is a website that generates multiple-choice questions (MCQs) from a graph database, aiming to provide a template for people to product tests quickly and easily.
+This project itself is a website that generates multiple-choice questions (MCQs) from a graph database, aiming to provide a template for people to produce tests quickly and easily.

 ### Modular Design